 Meanwhile, Arnold seriously wounded the same leg he had injured at Quebec in the battle.
 Rendered temporarily incapable of a field command, he accepted the position of military governor of Philadelphia in 1778.
 While there, his loyalties began to change.

-A Treacherous Plot
+Benedict Arnold's Treacherous Plot